hunter-college-ossd-spr-2020/project-evaluation/gnome_clocks_evaluation.md

 ### Code and Design Documentation
 1. Is there clear documentation in the code itself?
 <br>
-Comments are sparse in the [src](https://gitlab.gnome.org/GNOME/gnome-clocks/-/tree/master/src) directory, but used in necessity to point out FIXME's, TODO's, translator notes, and steps in complicated functions.
+Comments are sparse in the <a href="https://gitlab.gnome.org/GNOME/gnome-clocks/-/tree/master/src">src</a> directory, but used in necessity to point out FIXME's, TODO's, translator notes, and steps in complicated functions.
 Some files are much more well documented than others, such as [alarm.vala](https://gitlab.gnome.org/GNOME/gnome-clocks/-/blob/master/src/alarm.vala).
 Also, the functions and variables in the code are very clear and purposeful, helping hint at what is going on.

 2. Is there documentation about the design?